svk/bwp/README.txt

         random{seed,min,max}

+    The easiest way to get a feel for the language is probably to look through the examples in the "input" directory that should be distributed along with bwp.

 Tool usage:
     The bwp tool is used to "export" names that are bound to waves to .wav files.
 This is generally done with: